Anywhere but Here (Mayday Parade album): Release

 A music video for "Kids in Love" was released on April 1, 2010, but was shortly removed.
 The video was directed by Josh Mond.
 The video features a graphic depiction of a group of people on a road trip, taking drugs engaging in various sexual acts and streaking through a desert.
 Sanders explained that the band wanted to do something different from their previous music videos.
 Upon seeing the plot for the "Kids in Love" video the group thought it was "really cool and really interesting.
 It would get people talking".
 However, after seeing the final version, Sanders was "pretty shocked" and found it more explicit than intended.
 The band's fans were upset with the video.
 Eventually, the band released a "clean" version of the video.
 "Kids in Love" was released to mainstream radio on April 6, and released as a single on May 18.

 In May 2010, the band supported Sing It Loud.
 The band went on the 2010 edition of Warped Tour.
 On September 20, "Anywhere but Here" was released as a single.
 In September and October, the band went on a UK tour with The Maine.
 The band headlined the Fearless Friends Tour, with support from Breathe Carolina, Every Avenue, Artist vs. Poet, and Go Radio, in October and November.
 This became the band's first ever headlining tour.
 A music video for "Get Up" was released on January 31, 2011.
 The band would later record "Kids in Love" and "Bruised and Scarred" acoustically for the Valdosta (2011) EP.

 Reception

 The album generally received mixed to positive reviews from critics.
 In his review for AllMusic, Andrew Leahey commented that the album was "entirely risk-free" but that the band does "an adequate job".
+Jeremy Aaron of AbsolutePunk wrote, "in the aftermath of a major lineup change, have given themselves something of a new identity, and for the most part, they wear it well.
+Anywhere but Here isn't anything groundbreaking, but it's mostly enjoyable and definitely has its bright spots that, with the right promotion, could launch them into the limelight."

+Pär Winberg of Melodic praised the writing and production on the album, stating, "it is perfectly done [...] it's a nice production and package, delivered by a major record company.
+And then you know what you'll get some radio ballads and some nice radio-tracks done with co-writers."

 Anywhere but Here debuted at number 31 on the Billboard 200.
 In retrospect, Sanders said the band simply recorded songs that they "didn't care about as much or love as much".
 Brooks pointed out that it wasn't "the best representation [of the band]."
+Sanders later said of the album in 2020, that "doing the recent 10-year-anniversary shows has given me a renewed appreciation of that album and helped me get past some of the negative feelings I had toward it."